sanils2002/Potato-Leaf-Disease/README.md

   ## Dataset :-

-  The dataset is being taken from ["This kaggle dataset"](https://www.kaggle.com/datasets/arjuntejaswi/plant-village).
+  The dataset is being taken from ["here"](https://www.kaggle.com/datasets/arjuntejaswi/plant-village).